-The Cannery is managed by a Volunteer Management Committee and staffed by two part-time Co-Managers.
+The Cannery is managed by a Volunteer Management Committee and staffed by three part-time directors.

 Jonty has lived in Esperance all his life and loves what our amazing town has to offer.
 He is currently working for a disability support organisation encouraging inclusion and acceptance, and has a background in Logistics and Planning.
 He has a keen interest in the local arts scene and being involved in organising programs and events that work towards improving the community and promoting social activities.